hypersign-protocol/docs/developers/hid-node.md

 # `x/ssi` Module

-In Cosmos SDK, every operations related to blockchain such as staking, delegation, token trasfer, etc are composed in different modules.
-They are defined in the `x` directory of Cosmos SDK (Check [here](https://github.com/cosmos/cosmos-sdk/tree/main/x)).
-For instance, `x/bank` module handles the functionality of token transfer. `x/ssi` module lets you register documents such Decentralised Identifiers (DID), Schema Document and Verifiable credential Status on chain.
+In Cosmos SDK, every operations related to blockchain such as staking, delegation, token trasfer, etc are handled by different modules.
+They are defined in the `x` directory of Cosmos SDK (See [here](https://github.com/cosmos/cosmos-sdk/tree/main/x)).
+For instance, `x/bank` module handles the functionality of token transfer. `x/ssi` module lets you store documents such as Decentralised Identifiers (DID), Schema Document and Verifiable credential Status on chain.

 **Quick Overview**

-`x/ssi/client/cli`: CLI Client for sending transactions to and query from Blockchain.
-Refer the detailed list of commands [here]() //TODO: Add link to SSI Page
+`x/ssi/client/cli`: CLI Client for sending SSI-based transactions to and querying data from Blockchain.

 `x/ssi/keeper`: Interaction with the state of blockchain

+`x/ssi/genesis.go`:
-`x/ssi/genesis.go`: Initialises genesis variables for `x/ssi` module
+    - Initialising and Exporting of genesis variables of `x/ssi` module, such as `chain_namespace`.
+    - For public mainnet chain, `chain_namespace` should be empty.
+In case of testnet, the name of the testnet should be assigned.
+If you are running a private network, you can specify your own chain namepsace.

 `x/ssi/modules.go`: Defines the interface for `ssi` module